tauri-apps/rfcs/texts/0004-wry-raw-window-handle.md

 This has been requested in [tauri-apps/wry#677](https://github.com/tauri-apps/wry/issues/677) a long time ago and at work at CrabNebula, we have been contracted to research and develop an integration of wry and wgpu/bevy.
-We had a successful results and it aligned with [tauri-apps/wry#677](https://github.com/tauri-apps/wry/issues/677) so we did an initial implemention of this RFC for Windows which can be found here https://github.com/crabnebula-dev/wry/commits/feat/embedded-webview and we think it is a good oprtunity to upstream work.
+We had a successful results and it aligned with [tauri-apps/wry#677](https://github.com/tauri-apps/wry/issues/677) so we did an initial implemention of this RFC for Windows which can be found here https://github.com/crabnebula-dev/wry/commits/feat/embedded-webview and we think it is a good oprtunity to upstream this work.

 # Guide-level explanation
 There is two groups of window handles we will need to take in order to support the current platforms we support: